The Feasibility and Inevitability of Stealth Attacks: Conclusions

-In this work we reveal and analyse new adversarial vulnerabilities to which large-scale networks may be particularly susceptible.
+In this work we reveal and analyse new adversarial vulnerabilities for which large-scale networks may be particularly susceptible.
+In contrast to the largely empirical literature on the design of adversarial attacks, we accompany the algorithms with results on their probability of success.
 By design, research in this area looks at techniques that may be used to override the intended functionality of algorithms that are used within a decision-making pipeline, and hence may have serious negative implications in key sectors, including security, defence, finance and healthcare.
-By highlighting these shortcomings in the public domain, we raise awareness of the issue, so that both algorithm designers and end-users can be better informed.
-Our analysis of these vulnerabilities also identifies important factors contributing to their successful exploitation: {\it dimension} of the network's latent space, {\it accuracy} of executing the attack (expressed by parameter $\alpha$), and {\it over-parameterization}.
+By highlighting these shortcomings in the public domain we raise awareness of the issue, so that both algorithm designers and end-users can be better informed.
+Our analysis of these vulnerabilities also identifies important factors contributing to their successful exploitation: {\it dimension} of the network latent space, {\it accuracy} of executing the attack (expressed by parameter $\alpha$), and {\it over-parameterization}.
 These determinants enable us to propose model design strategies to minimise the chances of exploiting the adversarial vulnerabilities that we identified.

-{\it Low dimension of latent spaces.} Our theoretical analysis suggests (bounds stated in Theorem \ref{thm:plain} and Corollary \ref{cor:incremental}) that the higher the dimension of latent spaces in state-of-the art deep neural networks the higher the chances of a successful attack.
+{\it Deeper, narrower graphs to reduce the dimension of the latent space.} Our theoretical analysis suggests (bounds stated in Theorems~\ref{thm:plain} and \ref{thm:incremental}) that the higher the dimension of latent spaces in state-of-the art deep neural networks the higher the chances of a successful one-neuron attack whereby an attacker replaces a single neuron in a layer.
 These chances approach one exponentially with dimension.
 One strategy to address this risk is to transform {\it wide} computational graphs in those parts of the network which are most vulnerable to open-box attacks into computationally equivalent {\it deeper but narrower} graphs.
-Such transformations can be done after the training and just before the model is shared or deployed.
-Another alternative is to employ dimensionality reduction approaches facilitating lower-dimensional layer widths during and after the training.
+Such transformations can be done after training and just before the model is shared or deployed.
+An alternative is to employ dimensionality reduction approaches facilitating lower-dimensional layer widths during and after the training.